Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 Finding Your Home Price Range

-Most of us know how much money we can spend this month on groceries or whether we could afford to move into a bigger apartment next year.
+Most of us know how much money we can spend this month on groceries or whether we can afford to move into a bigger apartment next year.

 We may not know exactly how much house we can afford.